-Over 100 million passengers flew from Bejing in 2018, or a mean average of 8.3 million per month.
+Over 100 million passengers flew in or out of Bejing in 2018, or a mean average of 8.3 million per month.

-Even the smallest airport in the top 100 by passenger volume, Nanyang Jiangying Airport, carried over 907,000 passengers in 2018.
+Even the smallest airport in the top 100 by passenger volume, Nanyang Jiangying Airport, saw over 907,000 passengers through its doors in 2018.

 How many flights depart from Wuhan each month?

-I could not find flight data for Wuhan, so let’s get creative.
+I could not find specific flight data for Wuhan, so let’s get creative.

 Given most travellers are domestic, let’s use one of the most popular short/medium range aircraft, the Boeing 737 (ignoring the ongoing MAX 8 problems).